itscterrytin/networker_docker/README.md

   - a simple unix socket interface which abstracts away the recovery command syntax.

-The container is built from a standard Centos base image, hence building and running the container simulates a Bare Metal Restore scenario.
+The container is built from a standard Centos base image, hence building and running the container simulates running networker in Bare Metal.

 Given
 - a backup device containing regular backups and one or more bootstrap backups, accessible from within a docker container.